appsody/stacks/experimental/vertx/README.md

 2019-07-16 12:43:21,918 INFO  [io.vertx] (main) Installed features: [cdi, resteasy]
 ```

 You can verify that this worked by visiting http://0.0.0.0:8080/ and observing the welcome page.
-You can also visit http://0.0.0.0:8080/hello/greeting/paul to try the REST API.
+You can also visit http://0.0.0.0:8080/api/greeting?name=erik to try the REST API.

 ## Known Issues:

-- Currently there is a problem with `appsody test`.
-The tests fail due to them not being able to communicate with the Eclipse Vert.x server.
-It seems like the 8080 port is not being exposed.

 - Currently there is no configuration or documentation on `appsody debug`.